NVSL/Swoop/doc/ExtendingSwoop.rst

 The :meth:`Swoop.Mixin` function generates all theses classes automatically.

-For instance, to a set of arbitrary attributes to each object, you could do this:
+For instance, to add a set of arbitrary attributes to each object, you could do this:

 .. code-block:: python